 All these 3 CPT following inpatient care codes require the following elements:

 - Update the status of patients from the last visit.
 Changes were made for the patient’s treatment and medication decision-making and any changes to the patient’s status, such as physical condition response to treatments.

-The 99232 CPT code subsequent care service cannot be billed on the date of the patient’s admission, and it would be considered from 2nd day of hospital decision.
+CPT 99232 cannot be billed on the date of the patient’s admission, and it would be considered from 2nd day of the hospital decision.

 An emergency hospital visit and same-day discharge inpatient or observation status cannot be billed with 99232 CPT on the same day by the same physician.

-Documentation must support that nature of the problem and treatment decision were medically necessary and appropriate.
+Documentation must support the nature of the problem and treatment decisions that were medically necessary and appropriate.

 - An expanded problem focused interval history

 If the service is provided to a patient by a Counseling physician, and/ or coordination of care by agencies or other qualified healthcare professionals must reflect the patient’s current condition and treatment of the patient and/or family needs.

 CPT 99232 could be reported based on MDM (Medical Decision Making) or Time.
 It typically needs 25 minutes of the physician during the coordination of care time spent on the patient’s floor or unit.